InverterNetwork/contracts/Specs.md

 **High Level:**

-- lets users lock issuance tokens in return for collateral token loans
+- Lets users lock issuance tokens in the Lending Facility (LF) in return for collateral token loans.
+- The LF interacts with the District Bonding Curve Funding Manager (DBC FM) to source and return collateral tokens for these loans.
+  - For loan disbursement, the LF authorizes and initiates a transfer of collateral tokens from the DBC FM to the borrower, typically by calling a function like `DBCFM.transferOrchestratorToken(borrowerAddress, loanAmount)`.
+The LF must have appropriate permissions to do so.
+  - For loan repayment, the LF receives collateral from the borrower and transfers it back to the DBC FM.
+  - **Crucially, these collateral transfers for loan operations DO NOT alter the DBC FM's `virtualCollateralSupply` or `virtualIssuanceSupply`.
+These virtual supplies are exclusively managed by mint/redeem operations on the bonding curve and by the `configureCurve` function.**
-- calculates collateral amount that is available for borrowing based on state of DBC using `DiscreteCurveMathLib.calculateReserveForSupply` (likely via a DBC FM helper function) on:
+- The LF determines the total pool of collateral available for lending based on the DBC FM's state, specifically using the **Borrow Capacity (BC)** (defined in section 6.3.2).
-  - segments config
-  - supply
-  - borrowed amount
+  - BC is `DBCFM.virtualIssuanceSupply * P_floor` (where `P_floor` is the initial price of the DBCFM's first segment).
+This BC represents the system-wide theoretical maximum value that could be lent if all issuance tokens were valued at `P_floor` for individual borrowing power.
+  - The LF applies a configurable **Borrowable Quota (BQ)** (a percentage) to BC to establish the `MaxSystemLoans = BC * BQ`.
+This is the policy limit for total outstanding loans.
+  - The LF manages loan requests against this `MaxSystemLoans` limit and individual user borrowing limits (which are also based on `UserLockedTokens * P_floor`).
+  - Loan disbursements rely on the DBC FM having sufficient _actual_ (liquid) collateral tokens at the moment of transfer; a transfer request will fail if the DBC FM's actual balance is insufficient.
-- getting back the issuance tokens requires user to pay back loan
+- Getting back the locked issuance tokens requires the user to pay back the loan in full.

 ### 6.3.1.
 Access Control